luno/moonbeam/docs/spec.md

 broadcast.
 If the *timeout* is large, this could capture a significant amount of capital in limbo which could be disruptive for the sender.

-**Block space congestion**
+**Block space congestion:**
-If the bitcoin network becomes congested, the block space fee rate could rise so that the closure transaction fee is too low to be confirmed quickly.
+If the Bitcoin network becomes congested, the block space fee rate could rise such that the closure transaction fee is too low for the closure transaction to confirm quickly.
-The closure transaction could be delayed longer than the *timeout* and the sender could then broadcast the refund transaction first (with a higher fee).
+If closure transaction is delayed longer than the *timeout*, the sender could then broadcast the refund transaction with a higher fee and it may be confirmed first.
-To mitigate this, server should close the channel well before the *timeout*.
+To mitigate this, server should close the channel well before the *timeout* and ensure that the *fee* is relatively high.

-**Miner collusion**
+**Miner collusion:**
 The sender could bribe miners to exclude the closure transaction and then mine the refund transaction after the timeout.
-This could be bone by specifying a huge fee in the refund transaction.
+This could be done by specifying a huge fee in the refund transaction.
 Currently the mempool rules reject the refund transaction before *timeout* has elapsed, but the sender could share it directly with miners so that they know to rather skip the closure transaction and wait for the big payout.

-**Need to monitor blockchain**
+**Need to monitor blockchain:**
 The receive must monitor the blockchain and ensure that it broadcasts the closure transaction before the *timeout*.
 If, for example, the server goes offline for an extended period of time, it may miss the window.
 Therefore, the server needs to be reliable and redundant.

-**DNS hijacking**
+**DNS hijacking:**
 If the receiver's DNS server is hijacked, an attacker could receive payments to new channels that were intended for the real receiver.
 This is partially mitigated by requiring SSL, but if DNS is hijacked, the attacker could quickly obtain a valid SSL certificate from Let's Encrypt.
-A psossible mitigation would be to require the server to prove ownership of the target address in ValidateResponse before sending the payment.
+A possible mitigation would be to require the server to prove ownership of the target address in ValidateResponse before sending the payment.

-**Risk of the future**
+**Risk of the future:**
-Payments are sent over the channel in real time but the channel is only finalized some time in the future.
-Any number of events could occur after the channel is open that could disrupt the final closure.
-For example, a blockchain fork could render the closure transaction invalid, or changes to mempool acceptance rules could disrupt closure transactions.
+Payments are sent over the channel in real-time but the channel is only finalized some time in the future.
+Any number of events could occur after the channel is opened that could disrupt the final closure.
+For example, a blockchain
+fork could render the closure transaction invalid, or changes to mempool acceptance rules could disrupt closure transactions.

-**Denial of service**
+**Denial of service:**
-The server must expose its endpoint to the public.
+The server must expose its RPC endpoints to the public.
 Therefore, it can be a target of DDOS attacks.
 This may be mitigated by filtering, rate limiting and providing multiple endpoints in moonbeam.json.

 ## Recommended parameters